 Growing Herbs to Repel Moths

 Herbs are very easy to grow.
 They take to containers easily and can be grown indoors if you have a nice, sunny or partially sunny window to place them near.
-To use these herbs as natural indoor moth repellant, grow a couple pots worth and when mature, harvest the herbs to dry.
+To use these herbs as a natural indoor moth repellant, grow a couple pots worth and when mature, harvest the herbs to dry.

-Create sachets using loose leaf tea bags, cheese cloth, or another type of breathable fabric bag.
+Create sachets using loose-leaf tea bags, cheesecloth, or another type of breathable fabric bag.
 Place the sachets throughout your vulnerable fabrics to keep moths away.
 Alternatively, you can sprinkle the dried herbs in your drawers or on closet shelves instead of making sachets.